-- 58. The measures you set out in your SPP must be fair, reasonable and viable.
-They should take into account the diversity of your students and their needs, including for example considerations of mobility, educational need, parity of course content or financial consequences.
-The plan will need to acknowledge that a single measure to allow students to continue their studies might not be uniformly appropriate for each student in each instance.
-Students from different backgrounds will have different needs; for some students, alternative courses will be acceptable, while others will wish to transfer.
-Some students will need tailored support whatever measure is adopted. - 59.
-Examples of measures to preserve continuation of study for your students include, but are not limited to: - a.
+- 58. Examples of measures to preserve continuation of study for your students include, but are not limited to: - a.
 A commitment that you will 'teach out' all your students currently registered on a course.
 This might be an appropriate approach if you decide for strategic reasons to discontinue a course, or a subject area, or a department, and you have the financial resources to teach students through to the end of their course.
 Teach out might be a less appropriate approach where you, or we, have concerns about standards or the quality of the academic experience on a course. - b.
 A commitment by another provider, normally your validating partner, but possibly one or more other suitable providers, to teach out all your students currently registered on a course.
 We might ask to see confirmation of any such commitments from other providers if we consider that the risk of non-continuation of study for your students is likely to crystallise. - c.
 A commitment that you will offer other, alternative, courses from your portfolio to affected students.
 This might not be an appropriate approach for students who wish to study the particular course or subject that is being discontinued.
-In seeking to

-- implement such a change of course you would also need to be mindful of consumer protection law and CMA guidance. - d.
+In seeking to implement such a change of course you would also need to be mindful of consumer protection law and CMA guidance. - d.
 A commitment that you will make every effort to support individual students to find an alternative course at another provider.
-Support for such 'transfer of study' is likely to include, but not be limited to, certification of credit or a record of academic achievement to facilitate admission to the receiving provider. - 60.
+Support for such 'transfer of study' is likely to include, but not be limited to, certification of credit or a record of academic achievement to facilitate admission to the receiving provider. - 59.
 We expect your SPP to set out the measures you will put in place to preserve continuation of study for students on courses where you are a sole or rare supplier, or where your provision might be considered 'niche'.
-Your plan should also cover students taught by your delivery partners in subcontractual arrangements. - 61.
+Your plan should also cover students taught by your delivery partners in subcontractual arrangements. - 60.
 If you are applying to register a further education college or a sixth form college, your SPP does not need to include measures to preserve continuation of study for students in the event of whole provider closure.
 Your principal regulator, the Education and Skills Funding Agency (ESFA), will provide us with assurance about this.